Interventional Pain Management Training

 The American Academy of Procedural Medicine’s Interventional Pain Management courses have remained one of our most popular training programs for physicians.
 This 3-Day pain management training will provide the latest interventional pain management injections techniques and diagnosis procedures presently being utilized.
 Pain related services continue to rank as the highest paying sub specialty services for physicians.
 The pain management training incorporates all of the topics needed to integrate pain management services within your practice whether it be comprehensive or just segments of the program study.
 Receive the necessary “standard of care” to be able to recognize the various pathologies presented to you by U.S. Board Certified Pain specialists.

-This is a comprehensive course for physicians to learn how to properly test, diagnose, and treat a variety of pain related presentations by your patient.
+This is a comprehensive course for physicians to learn and receive their Pain Management Certification onhow to properly test, diagnose, and treat a variety of pain related presentations by your patient.
 Emphasis is placed on anatomy, pain pathologies, and treatment options available to your patient.
 Over the 3-Day event, extensive training will be provided on a multitude of interventional pain management techniques with a focus on treating lumbar spinal disorders using the various injection modalities.
 All protocols for the spinal injections are given including medicines needed for the chemical neurolysis (facet joints), epidurals, and steroid joint injections.
 Physicians will be trained on and perform the various spinal injections, including facet joint, epidural (lateral foraminal, central, caudal), sympathetic nerve blocks, sacroiliac as well as other joint and specialty injections on human cadavers and other training models throughout the course study.

 The use of medical devices for many of the spinal injections are taught for the various large joints and tendon/sheaths including the Platelet Rich Plasma (PRP) injections.
 Specialty injections using Botulinum Toxin for muscle spasticity and hyaluronic acid for visco-supplementation for shoulders and knees are part of the course study.
 Chronic pain management is also included within the program study for the management of chronic pain and safe administration of prescriptions within your practice.
 In addition, physical therapy options are discussed for those patients that need orthopedic rehabilitation after receiving pain management procedures.